jpmorganchase/anu/docs/api/classes/Selection.md

 ▸ (`this`, `mesh`, `data?`): [`Selection`](Selection.md)

 Take a selection, a shape type, and data.
-For each index in the data create a new mesh for each node in the selection as the parrent.
+For each index in the data create a new mesh for each node in the selection as the parent.
-The data index of the mesh is also attached to the mesh node object under the metadate property.
+The data index of the mesh is also attached to the mesh node object under the metadata property.

 ##### Parameters